 Driving in Shanghai

-As in other large cities in China, owning a car and driving in Shanghai is probably best avoided.
-The road system and traffic laws in this sprawling city are complex, while the public transport system is efficient and comprehensive enough that expats often won't need a car to get to where they want to go.
+As in other large cities in China, it’s best to avoid buying and driving a car in Shanghai.
+The road system and traffic laws in this sprawling city are complex, while the public transport system is efficient and comprehensive enough that you often won’t need a car to get to where you want to go.

-Chinese traffic laws are often very different from Western ones and, as a result, it occasionally seems that there are simply no rules at all.
-Safety should be a concern of expats who plan to drive, as China has a high rate of traffic-related fatalities.
-Parking spaces are often impossible to find, and commuting in the never-ending rush-hour traffic is a nightmare best avoided, if possible.
+Chinese traffic laws are typically vastly different from Western ones, and, as a result, it occasionally seems that there are simply no rules at all.
+Safety should be a concern if you plan to drive, as China has a high rate of traffic-related fatalities.
+Parking spaces are frequently impossible to find, and commuting in the never-ending rush-hour traffic is a nightmare best avoided, if possible.

-Those that do want to own and drive a car in Shanghai will need to get a driving licence for China.
-International Driver’s Permits (IDPs) are not recognised in mainland China, which means that foreign residents need to convert their home country driver’s licence or IDP to a Chinese licence.
+If you do want to drive in Shanghai, you will need to get a driving licence for China.
+International Driver’s Permits (IDPs) are not recognised in mainland China, which means that foreign residents need to convert their home country’s driver’s licence or IDP to a Chinese licence.

-Usually, drivers need to complete a theory test and physical test, and won’t need to retake their driver’s test.
-This can be done at a Chinese traffic department office and some airports.
+Usually, drivers need to complete theory and medical tests and won’t need to retake their driver’s test.
+This can be done at a Chinese traffic department office or at some airports.

 Bicycles and scooters in Shanghai

-Scooters, including electric motorbikes or 'E-bikes', are a cheap and popular method of getting around Shanghai and are even available in supermarkets.
-But these can prove dangerous in the city's chaotic traffic.
+Scooters, including electric motorbikes or ‘E-bikes’, are cheap and popular ways to get around Shanghai.
+They are even available in supermarkets.
+But they can prove dangerous in the city’s chaotic traffic.

-Bicycles are not always allowed on China’s major roads, so can be unsuitable for long distances.
-They also cannot be ridden in the underground tunnels beneath the river, or on bridges, so cyclists must plan their routes accordingly.
-That said, many people get around by bike and certain areas are more bicycle friendly than others, such as Pudong which offers well-maintained bike paths.
+Bicycles are not always allowed on China’s major roads, so they can be unsuitable for long distances.
+They can also not be ridden in the underground tunnels beneath the river or on bridges, so cyclists must plan their routes accordingly.
+That said, many people get around by bike, and certain areas are more bicycle-friendly than others, such as Pudong, which offers well-maintained bike paths.

 Walking in Shanghai

 The best way to travel short distances is on foot.
-Pedestrians can easily make their way through the city by walking and this is a great way for new arrivals to become more familiar with their surroundings.
-Strolling along the Bund waterfront promenade and around Pudong is pleasant, especially in the evenings with Shanghai's nightlife.
+Pedestrians can easily make their way through the city by walking, which is a great way for new arrivals to become more familiar with their surroundings.
+Strolling along the Bund waterfront promenade and around Pudong is pleasant, especially in the evenings with Shanghai’s nightlife.

 Expat Health Insurance